xinyu-dev/hopp-woods/README.md

 ## Examples of Usage
-1. Try prediction different peptide length (original paper suggests 6 aa peptide appears to generate optimal results).
+1. Try predicting with different peptide lengths (original paper suggests 6 aa peptide appears to generate optimal results).
 2. Generate a list of all possible peptides of given length, ranked by their hydrophilicity score from highest > lowest
-3. Change scores assigned to each residue
+3. Change score assigned to each residue

 ## Limitations